Zulqurnain/ZCalenderView/README.md

 ### Usage

-Declare a DayPickerView inside your layout XML file:
+Declare a ZCalenderView inside your layout XML file:

 ``` xml